-Harriet Tubman (1820 – March 10, 1913), escaped from the Maafa (slavery) to become a leading abolitionist, humanitarian and Union spy during the American Civil War.
+Harriet Tubman (1820 – March 10, 1913), escaped from the Maafa (Atlantic slavery) to become a leading abolitionist, humanitarian, and Union spy during the American Civil War.
 She led hundreds of enslaved people to freedom along the route of the Underground Railroad.
-According to W. E. B. DuBois, “Harriet Tubman fought American slavery single handed and was a pioneer in that organized effort known as the Underground Railroad.”
-Similarly she was held in high esteem by Frederick Douglass, who wrote: “The midnight sky and the silent stars have been the witness of your devotion to freedom and of your heroism.”
+According to W. E. B. DuBois, “Harriet Tubman fought American slavery single-handed and was a pioneer in that organized effort known as the Underground Railroad.”
+Similarly, she was held in high esteem by Frederick Douglass, who wrote: “The midnight sky and the silent stars have been the witness of your devotion to freedom and of your heroism.”
 In his diary entry, William Still, wrote: “Great fears were entertained for her safety, but she was wholly devoid of personal fear.
-The idea of being captured by slave-hunters or slave holders, seemed never to enter her mind.”
+The idea of being captured by slave-hunters or slaveholders, seemed never to enter her mind.”

 Here are 10 Interesting Facts about Harriet Tubman:

 1. Harriet Tubman was born Araminta Ross, sometime between 1819 and 1825, in Dorchester County, Maryland, the fifth child of Harriet Green and Benjamin Ross.
 She would later adopt the name “Harriet” after her mother.
 As a child she was known as “Minty.”
 At the age of six or seven she was sold to neighboring farmers.
 Her new enslavers used harsh physical punishment to teach her how to weave cloth, trap muskrats, care for their baby and clean their house.
 The beatings she received as a child left permanent scars on her body and mind.